Olympics: Germany win gold in two-man kayak over 500 meters – DW – 08/09/2024

 "We had the perfect start and a very good first 250 meters — we were so far ahead 250 meters after the start, so we were just thinking to bring it over the line, and we managed to do that," he said.

-Schopf and Lemke along with Max Rendschmidt and Tom Liebscher-Lucz had already won gold in the four-man kayak 500m on Thursday.
+Schopf and Lemke, along with Max Rendschmidt and Tom Liebscher-Lucz, had already won gold in the four-man kayak 500-meter on Thursday.

 Rendschmidt and Liebscher-Lucz finished out of the medals in fifth place on Friday.